Notable Graphic Novels Review

 The primary objective of this list is to acknowledge and celebrate the craft of sequential art from the last year by tapping into the experience and love of this medium from ARLIS/NA members.
 As a result, this annual publication can assist (art) library workers in improving their own institutional collections of graphic novels by providing summaries, critical evaluations, and informed recommendations.

 Notable Graphic Novels Reviews highlights ten graphic novels deemed notable by the ARLIS/NA community and includes brief summaries, commentary on artwork, and recommendations for purchase.

-You must be a current ARLIS/NA member in good standing, preferably a member of the Graphic Novels Special Interest Group, to be considered for a review assignment.
+You must be a current ARLIS/NA member in good standing, preferably a member of the Graphic Novels, Comics, and Zines Special Interest Group, to be considered for a review assignment.
 Be sure to familiarize yourself with the Notable Graphic Novels Reviews Guidelines, Policies, and Submission Procedures.

 Reviewers will be expected to provide a brief spoiler-free summary of the story line.
 Reviews should focus primarily on discussing the assigned title’s artistic, cultural, and social significance.
 Please do not just provide a synopsis.
 Reviewers should conclude by providing recommendations for purchase based on certain user groups, library types, etc.

 Each review should be between 250 and 300 words.

 - Numbers one through ninety-nine are spelled out; thereafter use Arabic numerals